taggartk/Github-101-Class-NICAR-2018/README.md

   2) [`FEMA_SAMnum.csv`](FEMA_SAMnum.csv) contains the unique identifier for each of those entities

   If you want to dig into this further, the most recent data can be downloaded [here](https://catalog.data.gov/dataset/system-for-award-management-sam-exclusions-extract-data-package.

+  We're going to make a new branch to add data from March 3, 2018.
+You can download that data [here](https://drive.google.com/drive/folders/1zNmfmNE6VVPOXklYtrO0_adb5GmWECnV?usp=sharing).

 ### Resources: